ahmad-aljabali/ROS-Blender-Addon/README.md

 ## Known Issues
 - Don't Subscribe and Publish to the same topic - **Blender WILL CRASHES!!**
-- Camera publishing is not yet implemented but SAVE IS functional.

 **NOTE: (geometry_msgs) and (sensor_msgs) are included In the zip file for user convenience, I don't own them they're a direct copy from ROS repositories.**